 The occupiers of 20 Spon Lane have argued that the application proposal would interfere with their long established access arrangements and that an inability to park at the front of the property would have adverse health consequences for Mrs Reid.
 It is correct that the proposed access arrangements would not be compatible with the present access arrangements, however, the position in respect of the current arrangements is that the Highway Authority has confirmed that the current arrangements are not expressly authorised and a decision has been taken that they cannot be supported retrospectively.
-It is not possible to resist the proposed access arrangements, irrespective of the implications for the occupiers of the existing property.
+It is not possible to resist the proposed access arrangements on the basis that they would interfere with the present access arrangements, irrespective of the implications for the occupiers of the existing property.